-Cool and cloudy mornings with light rains/ drizzle over high ground areas was experienced in Central province, Nairobi area and its environs during the Dekad.
-Warmer conditions will prevail as the period progresses more so during the afternoon hours.
-The maize crop is at harvesting stage with below normal yields being expected.
-Harvesting of the bean crop is complete with below normal yields being reported.
+Cool and cloudy mornings with occasional showers over high ground areas was experienced in Central province, Nairobi area and its environs during the Dekad.Warmer conditions will prevail as the period progresses more so during the afternoon hours.
+Harvesting of maize in some places has been completed with below normal yields being realized.
 (Fig1-4).